WPChill/rsvp/readme.txt

 = I need help =

-I am here to help, contact me at mike AT mde DASH dev.com
+I am here to help, contact me at mike@mde-dev.com

 = Is there a GitHub Repository? =